brandendupont-mcw/eighteenth-cms/src/documentation-pages/referral.md

 ## Indicators

-Below are a set of indicators that provide additional context about felony referrals.
+Below are a set of <a href="/technical-notes#indicators">indicators</a> that provide additional context about felony referrals.
 These indicators help the DA's Office ensure they maximize government resources by making strategic decisions about which cases to accept for prosecution. <br>

 <br>